035pratheeksha/TemperatureConverter-App/README.md

 # Temperature Converter App

- Temperature Converter App is a Android application that allows users to convert temperatures between Celsius and Fahrenheit.
+Temperature Converter App is a Android application that endure conversion of the measurement units of the temperature recorded in a particular unit.
+This application allows user to convert temperatures between Celsius and Kelvin.
 This app provides a user-friendly interface for entering temperatures and selecting the desired conversion unit.

 ## Features